Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 - Bok Choy

-Most of the companion plants for green beans listed above will benefit from the added nitrogen in the soil.
+Most of the companion vegetables and companion flowers for green beans listed above will benefit from the added nitrogen in the soil.
 A few however have extra benefits to gain from being a companion plant for green beans and also will give benefits to green beans growing nearby.

-Bok Choy does best as a companion plant for bush beans.
+Bok Choy does best as a companion plant for bush beans and not as well for pole beans.

 Catnip will help repel flea beetles, which is a common pest to beans.